-Cereus validus ‘Spiralis’ is a rare, attractive form of Cereus validus.
-It is a spiral growing, columnar cactus.
-Variable in appearance, it bears short spines and flowers profusely during the summer.
-The white flowers appear in summer.
-They are followed by ornamental red fruits.
+Cereus validus 'Spiralis' is a rare, attractive form of Cereus validus.
+It is a spiral-growing and variable in appearance, columnar cactus.
+It bears short spines and flowers profusely during the summer.
+The flowers are white and followed by ornamental, red fruits.

 USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Like most cacti, Cereus are fairly, low-maintenance and hardy.
 Make sure they receive enough water without becoming waterlogged, especially during the summer and fertilize them for best results.
 If the roots have become black or overly soft, the cactus could be experiencing root rot.
 Cut away the affected parts and replant.
 Most gardeners interested in cacti should be able to cultivate these without much problem.

 It may become necessary to repot your Cereus if it outgrows its container.
 If so, make sure the soil is dry and then remove the pot.
 Knock away old soil and prune away any rotted or dead roots, then replace it in a new pot and backfill with new soil.
 Make sure not to overwater cacti planted in new pots, as this can lead to root rot.
 It should be left dry for about a week and then watered lightly.